Banner Banner

 AI to accelerate Scientific Understanding

-Joint Scientific Workshop by BIFOLD and Ellis Unit Berlin
+Joint Scientific Workshop by Ellis Unit Berlin and BIFOLD

 Machine learning models have demonstrated a vast capacity to learn complex phenomena from data and to reproduce them accurately, for example by providing precise predictions of molecular properties or by generating human language in natural conversations.
 However, due to their black-box nature, such models often resemble oracles with vast stores of knowledge rather than scientific tools capable of reporting or communicating the reasoning underlying their predictions.
 This limitation constrains their potential impact in scientific applications, where understanding why a model arrives at a prediction can be as important as the prediction itself and can substantially accelerate scientific discovery and understanding.